 Heroin addiction can feel hopeless, but studies show that treatment for heroin abuse is effective and can help people live long, healthy lives in recovery.
 Treatment for the effects of heroin abuse should address an individual’s unique physical and psychological needs through a range of therapies while creating an aftercare plan that will set them up for success in recovery.

 DreamLife Recovery in Donegal, PA has a detox center and inpatient treatment that is personalized to each individual with a team of addiction professionals on staff to guide them to recovery from heroin addiction.
 They can treat withdrawal symptoms, allowing for an easier trip through the detox process.

 What is Heroin?

-Heroin affects receptors in the brain called mu-opioid receptors whose function is to manage pain, hormones, and neurotransmitters like dopamine, which is involved in the reward system.
-Immediately after use, there is a sudden rush of euphoria with dry mouth, flushed skin, and physical warmth, followed by the sensation of heavy limbs and drowsiness.
+Heroin is a highly addictive illegal substance derived from the potent painkiller morphine.
+It is sold as a white or brownish powder that can be snorted, smoked, or injected directly into the bloodstream.
+Heroin affects part of the brain called the mu-opioid receptors.
+These receptors manage pain, hormones, and neurotransmitters like dopamine, which is involved in the reward system.
+Immediately after using heroin, the effects of heroin abuse begin.
+Users experience a sudden rush of euphoria and physical warmth, followed by the sensation of heavy limbs and drowsiness.
 The user may “nod” for hours, going in and out of consciousness.

 Signs of Heroin Use